Mozzo1000/bigrss/backend/README.md

 First time the containers are ran the postgres database will automatically create the tables neccesarry defined in the file [database/initial_db.sql](https://github.com/Mozzo1000/bigrss/blob/master/backend/database/initial_db.sql).
 At the moment it does not seed any content just creates the tables.

 ## API
 The container for the API is built from the dockerfile defined in the `api` folder.
-The API can be accessed from http://localhost:5000
+The API can be accessed from http://localhost:5000.
+When doing development on the API I recommend running `api/api.py` directly with Python instead of in the docker container.
+The API is included as a container to make frontend development easier.
+You can run `docker-compose up db pgadmin` to only start the database and database management tool.

 ### Usage
 #### Start containers